TylerAckerson/seinfood/README.md

 [Details][phase-six]

 ### Potential Bonus Features
+- [ ]  Allow users to create and favorite menu items and restaurants
 - [ ] Allow users to view restaurant reviews pulled from Yelp
 - [ ] Allow users to view a map of available restaurants
 - [ ] Allow users to search for menu items